hhyyrylainen/MLBrickBreaker/README.md

 pip install scons --user
 ```

+And also install cmake.
+On Windows make sure it is added to PATH.

 ### Compiler

 On Linux, just install gcc or clang or whatever your systems default compiler is.